Mr-Malomz/School-IT_NextJs/README.md

 ### Key Takeaway and Learning Point

--   Leverage the power of Server Side Rendering (SSR) offered by Nextjs
+-   Leverage the power of Server Side Rendering (SSR) offered by Nextjs.
--   Use of Tailwind CSS framework to customise styles
+-   Use of Tailwind CSS framework to customise styles.
--   Typescript for static typing
+-   Typescript for static typing.